Ramón Laso: Later murders

 After his release, Laso worked as an undertaker, ambulance driver and barman.
 He married Julia Lamas, a Tarragona building caretaker who didn't know about his criminal past.
 Nonetheless, Laso also had affairs with other women including Lamas's sister Mercedes, who was herself married to Maurici Font.
 Laso suggested to Mercedes several times that they should divorce their respective spouses and move in together, but she refused.
-On 29 March 2009 Laso met Font in an orchard property of the former that both men tended to as a hobby; afterward, Laso picked his wife up at her workplace.
+On 29 March 2009, Laso met Font in an orchard property of the former that both men tended to as a hobby; afterwards, Laso picked his wife up at her workplace.
 Neither Font nor Lamas were ever seen again.
 Font, a retired hospital watchman, would often pick his wife up at the hospital where she worked at as a nurse, but he didn't show up that day.
 Instead, it was Laso who went to the place at 3:30 pm and told her that Font had an affair with his sister-in-law and that the two had run away together to never come back.
 At the time, Laso was sweaty, looked tired, was missing his glasses and had a scratch on the bridge of his nose, which fueled Mercedes's suspicions.
 They went to the residences of both people missing, where she noticed that most of their items were still in their place, including Julia Lamas's car.
 Mercedes said that they should report the disappearances to the Mossos d'Esquadra, but Laso talked her out of it, insisting that it was a voluntary disappearance.
 Nevertheless, Mercedes denounced the disappearances the next day after talking to a female friend and shared her suspicions about Laso.